Ginger-Soy Glazed Salmon with Beet Slaw

 In a fit of early September productivity, I decided to get started on my list earlier this week.
 Because I’m currently in Maine, tackling the first four items had to be temporarily put on hold, but number five seemed doable.
 I was thinking about what new thing I could try, when I remembered that Food Network’s Summer Fest ingredient of the week was beets.
 (In case you haven’t noticed, every week this summer, several food bloggers and I have developed recipes around a seasonal ingredient picked by the Food Network.)
 Since I hate beets, I felt that experimenting with beet recipes qualified as “trying something new.”
 Count it.

 To really challenge myself, I figured I would also throw salmon into the mix, since I’m not a big fan of that either.
-I spent a lot of time trying to come up with a recipe involving both beets and salmon that didn’t make me want to die, and I’m proud to present the result: Ginger-Soy Glazed Salmon with Asian Beet Slaw.
+I spent a lot of time trying to come up with a recipe involving both beets and salmon that didn’t make me want to die, and I’m proud to present the result: Ginger-Soy Glazed Salmon with Beet Slaw.

 I can honestly say that this meal is shockingly delicious.
 And coming from someone who dislikes the two primary ingredients, that is saying A LOT.
 If you’re not a salmon fan, this ginger-soy glazed version may actually convert you.
 The filets get quickly marinated in a combination of fresh ginger, soy sauce, citrus and brown sugar, and then pan seared for a few minutes on each side until the fish is just cooked through.
 After that, the marinade gets reduced to a light glaze, which is brushed over the salmon.
 The result is tender, flaky fish coated with a sweet, salty and tangy glaze that has just the right amount of gingery heat.
 This glaze is so money that you’ll probably want to put it on everything, but I urge you to try it with salmon first.
 After all, salmon makes you smarter and prettier thanks to its sky-high omega-3 content, so we should eat it as often as possible.

-As much as I dig this salmon, I think that the Asian Beet Slaw is the real moneymaker here.
+As much as I dig this salmon, I think that the Beet Slaw is the real moneymaker here.
 Through the recipe testing process, I realized that I dislike cooked beets, which I find to be tasteless and gross.
 Raw beets, however, I’m fully on board with.
 They are slightly earthy tasting, but also sweet, and they have a nice little crunch.
-In this slaw, I tossed julienned beets, green cabbage, carrots, oranges, scallions and toasted sesame seeds with a bright dressing that’s bursting with Asian flavors.
+In this slaw, I tossed julienned beets, green cabbage, carrots, oranges, scallions and toasted sesame seeds with a bright dressing that’s bursting with flavor.
 It’s light, refreshing, and comes together in minutes.
 This slaw provides the perfect base for Ginger-Soy Glazed Salmon, but it would also be awesome with almost any type of meat or fish, and it’s great on it’s own as a light meal.

 After successfully trying something new this week, my fall is clearly off to a promising start, and I’m really looking forward to crossing the other items off my To-Do List.
 In fact, I’m pretty sure I can accomplish the first four in one fell swoop.
 I just need someone to plot out the subway route from the Apple store to the gym, and then to the doctor’s/dentist’s office, which leads me to number six on my list: Get an assistant.